E-filing Registration Instructions for Pro Se Litigants

 Step 2: Ask for Permission from the Judge

-You must submit a motion for permission to e-file to the judge assigned to your case and wait for the judge to approve it.
+You must submit a motion in paper for permission to e-file to the judge assigned to your case and wait for the judge to approve it.
 You may download and fill in the sample motion provided by the Legal Help Centers.

 If the Judge DENIES your motion, you will not be able to e-file in your case.